3M 6000 Series Half Facepiece Reusable Respirator with 3M P100 Filters

 - Protects against exposure to lead, asbestos, cadmium, arsenic, and 4,4' Methylenedianiline (MDA).

 - Good for many different applications: agriculture, construction, general manufacturing, chemical manufacturing pharmaceuticals, primary metals, welding, brazing, torch cutting, metal pouring, soldering, undercoating.

 Q. Which particulate filter is included in this kit?

 A. This kit includes 1 pair of 3M 2091 P100 pancake filter.

 Q. What size respirator do I need?

 A. The size Medium will generally fit 80% of the population.
-You'll more or less know if you need a size larger or smaller based on your previous experiences with hats, glasses, helmets, etc.
+You'll more or less know if you need a size larger based on your previous experiences with hats, glasses, helmets, etc.